axelpale/nudged/README.md

 Mathematically speaking, *nudged* is an optimal least squares estimator for [affine transformation matrices](https://en.wikipedia.org/wiki/Affine_transformation) with translation, rotation, and/or uniform scaling, and without reflection or shearing.
 The estimation has time complexity of O(*n*), where *n* is the cardinality (size) of the point sets.
 In other words, *nudged* solves an affine 2D to 2D point set registration problem (alias [Procrustes superimposition](https://en.wikipedia.org/wiki/Procrustes_analysis)) in linear time.

+For a proof of optimality, see [the derivation of the main algorithm](https://rawgit.com/axelpale/nudged/development/doc/nudged-panor-2015-10-16.jpg).

 The development of *nudged* has been supported by [Infant Cognition Laboratory](http://www.uta.fi/med/icl/index.html) at [University of Tampere](http://www.uta.fi/en/) where it is used to correct eye tracking data.

 Available also [in Python](https://pypi.python.org/pypi/nudged).